-We expect our share of the Industry Tax to be approximately \$1.3 billion in 2014, which we began expensing ratably throughout the year on January 1, 2014.
-Our first annual payment is due in September 2014.
+In September 2014, we paid \$1.3 billion for our share of the Industry Tax, which we began expensing ratably throughout the year on January 1, 2014.
 Because this tax is not deductible, we estimate a significant increase of approximately 500 basis points (bps) in our 2014 effective income tax rate.
 We estimate that the full-year 2014 expense from tax deductible contributions to the Reinsurance Program will be approximately \$0.5 billion in 2014, payable in 2015.
 We do not expect material payments or receipts related to the temporary risk corridors program, permanent risk adjustment program or reinsurance recoveries in 2014.
-To the extent possible, we include the reform fees and related tax impacts in our pricing, which is expected to result in \$1.4 billion to \$1.6 billion of additional annual premiums in 2014.
-Since the ACA Fees, are included in operating costs, we expect our medical care ratio to decrease in 2014 compared to historical results; the cost of these fees is factored in, however, when calculating minimum MLR rebates.
+To the extent possible, we include the reform fees and related tax impacts in our pricing, which is expected to result in approximately \$1.5 billion of additional annual premiums in 2014.
+Since the ACA Fees are included in operating costs, we expect our medical care ratio to decrease in 2014 compared to historical results; the cost of these fees is factored in, however, when calculating minimum MLR rebates.
 For detail on the Industry Tax and Premium Stabilization Programs, see Note 1 of Notes to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this report.

 Exchanges and Coverage Expansion.
 Across markets, we and our competitors are adapting product, network and marketing strategies to anticipate new or expanding distribution channels including public exchanges, private exchanges and off exchange purchasing.
 Effective in 2014, states have either created their own public exchange, entered a partnership exchange or relied on the federally facilitated exchange for individuals and small employers.
 The exchanges have created new market dynamics that have impacted and could further impact our existing businesses, depending on the ultimate member migration patterns for each market, the pace of migration in the market and the impact of the migration on our established membership.
 For example, over time certain employers may no longer offer health benefits to their employees and some employers purchasing full-risk products could convert to self-funded programs.
 Conversely, in private exchanges, some employers may convert from self-funded programs to full-risk products.
 Our level of participation in public exchanges is determined on a state-by-state basis.
 Each state is evaluated based on factors such as growth opportunities, our current local presence, our competitive positioning, our ability to honor our commitments to our local customers and consumers, and the regulatory environment.
-In 2014, we are participating in 13 exchanges in 10 states and the District of Columbia, including four individual and nine small group exchanges.
-In 2015, we currently plan to participate in as many as two dozen individual exchanges and 14 small group exchanges.
+In 2014, we are participating in 13 exchanges, including four individual and nine small group exchanges.
+In 2015, we plan to participate in nearly two dozen individual exchanges and in 12 small group exchanges.

 Health Reform Legislation, as interpreted by the U.S. Supreme Court, also provides for optional expanded Medicaid coverage that became effective in January 2014.
-We participate in programs in 24 states and the District of Columbia, and of these, 12 states have opted to expand Medicaid for 2014.
+We participate in programs in 24 states and the District of Columbia, and of these, 12 states opted to expand Medicaid for 2014.
 The Congressional Budget Office forecasts that 12 million people will obtain coverage through Medicaid by the end of 2016, and we endeavor to build market share serving the needs of these beneficiaries and their state sponsors.